mattconfusion/tdventure/notes.md

 - Items, which represent objects (but also abilities etc.) the player can acquire and use in the game
 - Flags to define _scenarios_, which are simple boolean values used to define consequences of player actions.
 - Commons, which contain common game settings, title, credits, start and end points...
+- Stats, representing quantities applied to the player or generally to the system

-*Scenes* and *Items* share some common behaviours like the usage of *Flags*, the ability of triggering the output of text and/or ASCII art.
+*Scenes* and *Items* share some common behaviours like the usage of *Flags* ans *Stats*, the ability of triggering the output of text and/or ASCII art.

 #### Scenes
 The scene describe a point in the game in which the player is required to use certain commands in order to progress.
 Other systems define similar objects using the concept of rooms.
 In **TDVENTURE** the game designer is allowed to give the desired meaning to each scene: it can be a room, a part of a room, but also an encounter, or any other game crossroad.